Continuous Improvement with Lean Principles

 4. Recognize the challenges and methods for managing and planning in a lean organization.

-5. Discuss the organizational requirements to successfully sustain continuous improvement.
+5. Discuss the organizational requirments to successfully sustain continuous improvement.

 This unit covers three basic production systems: craft, mass, and lean.
 Characteristics of each type of system are described in historical and technological context.
 Benefits and limitations of each typed are discussed.
 Lean production is presented as evolving from mass production.